CleanroomMC/Website/docs/groovy-script/mods/immersiveengineering/excavator.md

 ## Removing Entries

-- Removes the Mineral Mix entry with the given name:
+- Removes all Mineral Mix entries containing any of the given ores:

     ```groovy:no-line-numbers
-    mods.immersiveengineering.excavator.removeByMineral(String)
+    mods.immersiveengineering.excavator.removeByOres(String...)
     ```

 - Removes all Mineral Mix entries containing any of the given ores: